Deltares/Delft-FIAT/SETUP.md

 ```

 That's it.
-FIAT will be located in the {root}/bin/core/Release folder.
+FIAT will be located in the {root}/bin/core/Release directory.